-We have 58 single rooms, many of which have en-suite facilities and a number have a small sitting room.
+We have 59 single rooms across three floors all serviced by two lifts.
+Wi-fi is available throughout the Home.
+Many of our rooms have en-suite facilities and a number have a small sitting room.
 All rooms are equipped to a high standard with connections for television and telephone if required and are connected to a nurse call system.
 Residents are encouraged to bring in personal possessions and small items of furniture if they wish.
 There is a chapel, and two spacious, comfortable lounges and a light airy dining room in which residents can enjoy well balanced meals from a varying menu which are freshly cooked by our own catering staff.
 The home is set in a town location, however residents benefit from extensive views of large and beautiful gardens.

 Natalie has worked at St Mary’s since 2006 initially as a Registered Nurse before being appointed Registered Manager in 2018.
-She is passionate about care of the elderly and is joint chair of the Stafford Registered Managers Network for the Stoke on Trent region.
+She is Chair of the Stafford Registered Managers Network and is passionate about care of the elderly.

 Julie first worked at St Mary’s as a care assistant.
-She returned in 2006 as a Registered Nurse and worked nights before becoming Deputy Manager in 2018.
-She is currently eagerly anticipating the arrival of her first grandchild.
+She returned in 2006 as a Registered Nurse and worked as a night nurse before becoming Deputy Manager in 2018.

 Caroline joined us in 2017 as one of our job share reception staff.
 Her friendly smile is often the first thing visitors see.
 Caroline enjoys keeping fit, particularly yoga.

 Anne started her long career at St Mary’s in 1998 and was previously Registered Manager.
-She decided to take a back seat in 2016 so that she could spend more time with her grandchildren.
+Anne is a highly experienced trained palliative care nurse.

 Donna joined St Mary’s in 2003 after many years spent in the pottery industry in Stoke on Trent.
-She is now a senior carer and has a particular interest in palliative care.
+Donna is a senior carer with specialist palliative care training.